-The program will feature a keynote address by Dr. Maurice Obstfeld, former Chief Economist of the International Monetary Fund and one of the most influential voices in global macroeconomics, followed by a panel discussion with experts from shipbuilding, automotive, and semiconductor sectors.
-A second panel discussion will focus on strengthening supply-chain resilience through strategic localization and cross-border management strategies.
+The program will feature a keynote address by Dr. Maurice Obstfeld - former Chief Economist of the International Monetary Fund and one of the most influential voices in global macroeconomics - followed by a panel discussion, focusing on strengthening supply-chain resilience through strategic localization and cross-border management strategies.

 This program is invitation-only.
 TKS Individual members interested in attending are invited to RSVP; participation will be confirmed based on limited seating availability.